 This fund, in honour of her long-time dedication and service to the school, is for enrichment programs at St. George’s of Montreal.

-This fund was established in honour of the Plaw family’s long legacy and affiliation to the school.
-Donations to The Plaw Family Fund allows the school to enroll deserving students whose families would not otherwise be able to afford a St. George’s education.
+This fund was established in honour of Gilbert Plaw's long legacy and affiliation to the school.
+Donations to this fund allows the school to enroll deserving students whose families would not otherwise be able to afford a St. George’s education.

 During her exemplary 26 years with the School, Hannah Hershman touched the lives of countless students through her unwavering commitment to teaching and learning.
 She began at St. George’s as an elementary school teacher in Student Support Services, and then assumed the role of Student Support Coordinator until becoming Interim Associate Assistant Head, ES in July 2017.
 Throughout these years, Hannah remained steadfast in her dedication and devotion to our students and their individual success.
 Through the generosity of an anonymous donor, the school is creating a fund in her name that will provide additional academic support to students who are currently receiving financial assistance.